Autism Services Center

 ASC provides support beyond the reasonable accommodations provided by the Americans with Disabilities Act Amendment Act.
 These services include:

-• Weekly one-on-one meetings with a graduate point person to work on individual short- and long-term academic, social, independent living skills, and employment goals.
+- Weekly one-on-one meetings with an ASC staff member or graduate point person to work on individual short- and long-term academic, social, independent living skills, and employment goals.

-• Communication with parents within the parameters of the Family Educational Rights and Privacy Act (FERPA).
+- Communication with parents/support system within the parameters of the Family Educational Rights and Privacy Act (FERPA).

-• Weekly virtual parent meetings for those who want to join.
+- Regularly scheduled virtual parent/support system meetings for those who want to join.

 ASC does not:

-• Communicate with parents if FERPA rights are not waived.
+- Communicate with parents/support system if FERPA rights are not waived.

 ASC Application and Enrollment Process

-2. Once accepted, students must return a completed ASC application and completed parent questionnaire to ASC.
+- Once accepted, students must return a completed ASC application and completed parent/support system questionnaire to ASC.

-3. When all items are completed and submitted to ASC, you will be contacted to schedule an interview with the coordinator of ASC.
+- When all items are completed and submitted to ASC, you will be contacted to schedule an interview with the director of ASC.

 What to Expect from the Interview